ert78gb/electron-playground-2024/readme.md

 - `npm start` - Start the app in development mode
 - `npm run lint` - Run eslint, stylint and type checks
+- `npm test` - Run test

+## TODO

+- Snapshot support for multiple OS.
+Every OS has different image manipulation libraries so the created images are not same.
+In development time maybe not the 3 main OS available, so need 3 github action that generate/update the image snapshots of each OS.